zerotwooneone/CardGame/CardGame.Domain.SystemTests/README.md

 Tests can be executed through:

 *   **Visual Studio Test Explorer:** Discover and run tests directly within the IDE.
-*   **Command Line:** Using the `dotnet test` command in the terminal, typically navigated to the solution root or the `CardGame.Domain.EndToEnd` project directory.
+*   **Command Line:** Using the `dotnet test` command in the terminal, typically navigated to the solution root or the `CardGame.Domain.SystemTests` project directory.
     ```bash
     # From solution root
-    dotnet test --filter "TestCategory=CardGame.Domain.EndToEnd"
+    dotnet test --filter "TestCategory=CardGame.Domain.SystemTests"

     # Or from the project directory
     dotnet test